 Is this the gayest underwear in the world?

-It’s not just queer guys who wear Andrew Christian underwear, but when you look at their marketing and their social posts, it’s definitely the segment that they seem to be targeting – not that we’re complaining.
+It’s not just queer guys who wear Andrew Christian underwear, but when you look at the brand’s marketing and their social posts, it’s definitely gay men that is the segment that they seem to be targeting – not that we’re complaining.

-We caught up with Andrew Christian to talk underwear.
+We caught up with the eponymous Andrew Christian to talk about his underwear.

 When you look back at the journey of your brand, and the products and design-innovations you’ve tested and released, what are some of the highlights that really stand out for you?